Blubell26/giuliapacciotti.com/_posts/2026-07-08-the-body-was-never-the-enemy.md

 The question nobody in these stories seems to ask is: what are you actually afraid of?

 Because it’s never really death.
 Not in the way it’s presented.
-It’s something closer to *not being in control.* Which, is a strange thing to be afraid of losing, since none of us ever had it.
+It’s something closer to *not being in control.* Which, is actually a strange thing to be afraid of losing, since none of us ever had it.
 You cannot lose control of a thing you were never holding.
 The heart has been beating without your permission since before you had language.
 The whole operation was always running itself.
-The fear just needed a body under total surveillance to finally notice.

-And maybe it’s something even harder to admit.
-Maybe it’s the terror of what would happen if you actually let yourself believe that immortality is real, that it was there all along, just never in the place you were looking.
+Maybe it’s even the terror of what would happen if you actually let yourself believe that immortality is real, that it was there all along, just never in the place you were looking.
 Not in the body you’ve been so attached to defending but somewhere else.
 Somewhere that doesn’t need biohacking to keep existing.
 Just surrender.

 Trusting something bigger than your own control isn’t losing.
 But the ego reads it that way every time, because the ego was never built to come second to anything.
 So it calls control dignity, and gets the whole thing backwards.